-periodic seasonal movements, or migration, our birds can be classified as belonging to one
+With regard to periodic seasonal movements, or migration, our birds can be classified as belonging to oneof four groups:

 Sometimes a bird species that's present in our neighborhood the whole year can also be migratory.
 The American Robin migrates, though in most of the U.S. it can be seen year round.
 If you live in Missouri, for instance, the robins you've seen all summer may, during fall migration, head south to Texas, while the robins you see during the winter may have nested in Canada.